rajeevsd123/python-challenge-1/README.md

         3      | Apple                    | $0.49
         4      | Granola bar              | $1.99

-The customer needs to select the itme from submenu and input the quantity for the order.
-The quantity will be set to 1 quantiy input is invalid.
+The customer needs to select the item from submenu and input the quantity for the order.
+The quantity will be set to 1 if quantity input is invalid.

-Customer can navigate through menu and submenu list if the customer wants to order more items.
+Customer can navigate through menu and submenu list, if the customer wants to order more items.

-After completing, the order, the customer will be presented with the reciept for the order placed.
+After completing the order, the customer will be presented with the reciept for the order placed.

 For example
 >
     Item name                 | Price    | Quantity